compact-disc/JimmyLewisDiscordBot/README.md

 # Jimmy Lewis Discord Bot
-Discord bot for the Jimmy Lewis Moves to Fort Wayne Discord server.
-Everything can and will be hard coded because this is a very specific server bot.
+Discord bot for a private Discord server.

 ### Current Features:
 - React with the :drake: emoji every time Drake says anything in the server.